New ideas about multiplication of tensorial distributions: New approach

 \subsection{The basic concepts/definitions}

-Before we want to say anything about distributional tensor fields, we have to define the basic concepts which will be used in all the following mathematical constructions.
-This task is provided in this section, so this is the part crucially important for understanding all the next theory.
+Before saying anything about distributional tensor fields, we have to define the basic concepts which will be used in all the following mathematical constructions.
+This task is dealt with in this section, so this is the part crucially important for understanding all the subsequent theory.
 An attentive reader, having read through the introduction and abstract will understand why we are particularly interested in defining these concepts.